-Student Health is committed to removing barriers to care for LGBTQ+ patients.
-We encourage LBGTQ+ students to access our services for acute and chronic illnesses, preventative services, nutrition services, substance misuse counseling, disability services, STI screening, and any other wellbeing and healthcare needs.
+Student Health and Wellness (SHW) is committed to removing barriers to care for LGBTQ+ patients.
+We encourage LBGTQ+ students to access our services for acute and chronic illnesses, preventative services, nutrition services, substance misuse counseling, disability services, STI screening, and any other wel-lbeing and health care needs.

 Frequently Asked Questions

-How can I schedule an appointment at Student Health?
+How can I schedule an appointment at SHW?

-How can I indicate my preferred name, gender, or pronouns on Student Health forms?
+How can I indicate my name, gender, or pronouns on SHW forms?

 Students can schedule appointments and then send a Secure Message through the HealthyHoos patient portal to the provider they will see, asking the provider to change gender or pronouns prior to their visit.
-Students can also ask providers to change preferred names, gender, or pronouns while at the visit.
+Students can also ask providers to change names, gender, or pronouns during their visit.

-We see students for all types of medical and psychological concerns, both preventive and sick, providing referrals as needed – please do not hesitate to come see us!
-We offer pre-exposure HIV prophylaxis (PrEP).
-Information about transgender healthcare-related questions can be found here (link).
+We see students for all types of medical and psychological concerns, both preventive and illness-related, and provide referrals as needed – please do not hesitate to come see us!

 What are the guidelines for health screenings?

-Student Health follows the Centers for Disease Control and Prevention guidelines which state that all young adults should receive STI screening, skin cancer screening, blood pressure screening, depression screening, oral health screening, and tobacco use screening annually, and diabetes and heart disease screening as needed.
-Young adults should receive counseling on healthy diets and physical activity.
+SHW follows the Centers for Disease Control and Prevention guidelines which state that all young adults should receive STI screening, skin cancer screening, blood pressure screening, depression screening, oral health screening, and tobacco use screening annually, and diabetes and heart disease screening as needed.
+Young adults should also receive counseling on healthy diets and physical activity.

 What care do we offer to people approaching graduation?

-The clinicians at Student Health can help refer you to inclusive community providers or organizations.
-Students who have graduated can visit Student Health up to one week after graduation.
+The clinicians at SHW can help refer you to inclusive community providers or organizations.
+Students who have graduated can visit SHW up to one week after graduation.

 Thoughts about safety.